dowdlea86/stoccer/README.md

 team statistics, analysis on the effective spending of PSG specifically and an overall<br>
 comparison of the investment by the King against the stock market.

+## Brief Overview of European Soccer Transfer Market
+# Top 20 Teams in the 2013-2014 Season